Menu

 Technically, there is no limit on how many life insurance policies you can take out in the UK.
 However, keep in mind that having too many policies taken out on yourself might become a burden to you.

-You’ll have to deal with multiple monthly premium payments and juggle between the varying terms and conditions of different life insurance policy plans and providers.
+You’ll have to manage multiple monthly premium payments and navigate the varying terms and conditions of different life insurance policy plans and providers.

 Finally, your family will likely be overwhelmed with the paperwork and legal arrangements they’ll need to take care of to claim their payout after your passing.